domangeb/domangeb/README.md

 I’m @domangeb, Fullstack engineer.
-- I am specialised in Mobile development (Android SDK JAVA and Flutter Dart), desktop apps (Qt C++) and backend (NodeJS, Express)
+- I am specialised in Mobile development (Android SDK JAVA and Flutter Dart), desktop apps (Qt C++) and backend (NodeJS, Express).
-- I also have some experience with Python (Flask, pandas)
+- I also have some experience with Python (Flask, pandas).
-- I am confortable with both RDB (MySQL, SQLite) and NoSQL (MongoDB)
+- I am confortable with both RDB (MySQL, SQLite) and NoSQL (MongoDB).
+- I use Docker, Ansible and Nginx to deploy my server apps on the cloud.

-I don't have any public repositery yet because all the apps that I developed are the property of my company.
+I don't have any public repositery yet because all the apps I developed are the property of my company.

 <!---
 domangeb/domangeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.